 3. Use a physical glare screen

 Since physical glare filters reduce contrast and introduce refractive error I only recommend color filters if you have a glossy screen and cannot get a matte.
-See this post (section 5) for ideas of colored glare screens that block blue light considerably.
+See this post for ideas of colored glare screens and their blue blocking capabilities.

 Reduce LED and fluorescent lighting eye strain headache